-Are you a homeowner?
-You probably already own a renewable energy resource that has the potential to heat and cool your home, a silent, non-polluting way of extracting free energy from nature.
+If you are a homeowner you probably already own a renewable energy resource that has the potential to heat and cool your home—a silent, non-polluting way of extracting free energy from nature.

 Geothermal energy is a heating and cooling resource taken from beneath the earth on your property.
 It’s a ground-based source of energy that uses the earth’s naturally-emitted heat to provide warmth and drive air-conditioning in your home in a manner similar to how a refrigerator operates – it takes in energy and recycles it.

 HVAC from the Earth

 Some call it ground-source, and it’s also known as geo-exchange, earth-coupled or geothermal heat pumping.
 Whatever its name, geothermal energy is all about energy-efficient, environmentally clean and cost-effective energy for your home.

 First, a warning: installing a geothermal system is not a true do-it-yourself project.
 It requires a host of professional grade skills, including metalwork for ducting, electrical work to code, electronic circuitry trouble-shooting, plumbing to code, trench digging, grouting, thermal conductivity, purging, pipe fusion, soil testing, heat pump training and experience.
 That’s not to mention getting all the proper permits from your local government.